BBVA/patton/docs/source/server/server_configuration.rst

 Customizing Postgres Connection
 -------------------------------

-Patton Server needs to connect to a Postgres Server in which its database lives.
-These connection is set as a connection string.
+patton-server needs to connect to a Postgres Server in which its database lives.
+This connection is configured by providing a connection string.

 The default connection string is: ``postgres://username:password@localhost:5432/dbname``

-You can specify a custom connection string using ``-C`` parameter in Patton-Server:
+You can specify a custom connection string using ``-C`` parameter in patton-server:

 .. code-block:: console